-To start, we watch a movie about beavers, get to look at a beaver up close, and play a game to learn how dangerous a road crossing is for them.
+To start with, we watch a film about beavers, get to look at a beaver up close and play a game to learn how dangerous a road crossing is for them.

-The next day we go to the Vils to see what we learned in reality.
+The next day we go to the Vils to see what we have learned in reality.
 First Caroline shows us what the Vils looks like without beavers.
-There are many big stones and it flows fast.
-She shows us what trees or branches look like that have been cut down by this impressive rodent.
-With the help of a jaw of the animal we also understand how the tracks in the wood are made.
+There are lots of big stones and it flows fast.
+She shows us what trees or branches look like that have been felled by this impressive rodent.
+With the help of one of the animal's jaws, we also understand how the Traces in the wood arise.

-I wonder what the beaver's looseness smells like?
-One student is so brave and dares to sniff it carefully...
+I wonder what the beaver's droppings smell like?
+One pupil is so brave and dares to sniff it carefully...
 Hmmm..., not bad at all!
-Of course!
+Of course it is!
 Nothing can stink...
 Soon we discover the first traces of the beaver.

 But we have to put the branch back.
 The beaver will take it during the night and gnaw off the bark.
-In the fall, he builds up a winter stock with such logs and branches.
-This stock is called a food raft.
+In autumn, he uses such trunks and branches to build up a winter stockpile.
+This supply is called a food raft.
 It is located very close to the burrow in the water.
 So that it can be reached by the beaver swimming even when the ice cover is closed.

 And then we see the beaver lodge!
 We have to be quiet!
 The beavers sleep during the day.
-Maybe they have cubs, too.
-In the beaver lodge there is a sleeping chamber where the little beavers are.
+Maybe they also have cubs.
+In the beaver lodge there is a sleeping chamber where the little beavers are also.
 In front of it there is a feeding and cleaning chamber.
 The entrance is always under water.
-So they are well protected from enemies.
-Enemies of the adult beavers are wolf, lynx and also man.
-The small beavers have to beware of foxes, birds of prey and large predators.
+This way they are well protected from enemies.
+The adult beaver's enemies are wolves, lynxes and humans.
+The small beavers have to watch out for foxes, birds of prey and large predatory fish.

-The beaver is not only a fascinating master builder, but also a great landscape planner.
-The so fast flowing river became a beautiful floodplain by the beaver, which we walk through in amazement
+The beaver is not only a fascinating Master builder, but also a great Landscape planner.
+The river, which was flowing so fast, was transformed by the beaver into a beautiful floodplain, which we wandered through in amazement.

-After that, the children are given the task of recreating everything.
+Afterwards, the children are given the task of rebuilding everything.

-We now know exactly and on top of that these days have been so much fun!
+We now know exactly what's going on and what's more, these days have been so much fun!

 Come again, dear beaver!

-Yesterday, March 12, Caroline Winklmayr as beaver representative of the district Reutte as well as Yvonne Markl as representative of the Nature Park Tiroler Lech visited the Nature Park Elementary School Pinswang for a varied morning in the classrooms!
+Yesterday, 12 March, Caroline Winklmayr as the beaver representative of the district of Reutte and Yvonne Markl as the representative of the Nature Park Tiroler Lech visited the Nature Park Elementary School Pinswang for a varied morning in the classrooms!

-We dedicated this school day to a special fellow: the original Tyrolean beaver.
+We dedicated this school day to a special journeyman: the Original Tyrolean Beaver.

-In a playful way, the children learned what beaver life feels like by acting out the story of the little "Zwergerl".
+In a playful way, the children learned what beaver life feels like by reading the story of the little "Dwarf"reenacted.

-Everyone tried out how long they could hold their breath and estimated how long a beaver could probably dive.
+Everyone tried out how long they could hold their breath and estimated how long a beaver could dive.
 The class record was 1:32 minutes!!!
-The beaver record is still far above that....
+The beaver record is still far above that...

 Various games to participate in, experience, learn and touch enlivened the lessons and during the final film, ears were pricked up as the nailing sounds of the beaver triggered collective delight.

-...we will continue soon with the outdoor excursion "The beaver and its habitat"!
+...we'll continue soon with the outdoor excursion "The beaver and its habitat"!